 This tour starts and ends in Whitefish, Montana.

-If flying, plan to arrive at the Glacier Park International Airport in Kalispell by mid-afternoon on Day 1, in order to attend the Welcome Dinner.
+If flying, plan to arrive at the Glacier Park International Airport (airport code FCA) about 20 minutes away near Kalispell by mid-afternoon on Day 1, in order to attend the Welcome Reception and Dinner, usually beginning around 6 PM.

 For a unique experience, come by train!
 Amtrak has a station in Whitefish along their Empire Builder Route.